metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 - some cards load quickly but others take much longer, but
 - the dashboard and/or the slow cards do load eventually.

+Our articles on [Metabase at scale][metabase-at-scale] and [making dashboards faster][faster-dashboards] will help set the stage for the steps below.

 ## Did it used to be fast enough, but has recently slowed down?

 **Root cause:** Metabase is not an island, complete unto itself, so if the dashboards and the cards it shows haven't changed, the slowdown is probably due to a change in the environment.